Skip to main content

 Both could be right, depending on what they mean.
 The other tracker is likely reporting the average descent rate across your last second of flight.
 Stratos is reporting the descent rate at the exact moment your wheels touched.
 If you flared smoothly and floated it on, the average will always be higher (worse-looking) than the touchdown-moment rate.
 Stratos’s number is more representative of what the airframe actually experienced.

 Stratos reports what the wheels actually felt, not what it looked like on the screen.
 A heavy aircraft cushioned by ground effect can feel like it’s gently settling at zero rate, but the gear is still closing on the runway at meaningful speed because the airframe inertia is significant.
 The -110 fpm number is honest physics.
-(Also, -110 is in the “ideal smooth landing” band — that’s a great landing, not a meh one.)
+(Also, -110 is in the “ideal smooth landing” band, which is a great landing, not a meh one.)

 Yes.
 The landing analyser plugin includes a frame-by-frame replay of every landing, with all the gear-height, vertical-speed, pitch, bank, and position data we captured.
 You can step through it, see the regression fit, and verify the reported rate yourself.
 Nothing is hidden in a black box.